Bate's Ranch Bordoodles

 Health Tests

-There are no core health tests which RightPaw believe are critical to conduct for the Bordoodle.
+Bate's Ranch Bordoodles conducts 0 out of 1 core health tests which RightPaw believe are most important to conduct for the Bordoodle.

 Additional Tests